a-gavin/a-gavin.github.io/content/blog/linux-cmds.md

 ## Querying WiFi Information

-**NOTE:** Just as the [Querying Network Information](#querying-network-information) section details, most Linux systems use Network Manager to manage and configure networking, including WiFi.
+**NOTE:** Most Linux systems use Network Manager to manage and configure networking, including WiFi.
 See the [Managing Networking](#managing-networking-network-manager) section for more details.

 #### Show WiFi Interface General Info